stab3l-admin/stab3l-docs/content/docs/compute-units.md

 # Understanding Compute Units

 Compute Units (CUs) are the fundamental building blocks of the STAB3L ecosystem.
-They represent standardized, verified, and tokenized compute resources that can be traded, transferred, and redeemed across different chains.
+They represent standardized and verified compute resources that are used to back the sSTB stablecoin.

+{% hint style="warning" %}
+**Important**: CU tokens are NOT tradable assets.
+They are temporary tokens that are burned immediately when exchanged for sSTB.
+This burning mechanism is crucial for maintaining the peg and ensuring that each sSTB is backed by real compute resources.
+{% endhint %}

 {% hint style="info" %}
-Compute Units are implemented as ERC-1155 tokens, allowing for efficient batch transfers and multiple token types within a single contract.
+For a more detailed technical explanation of Compute Units, see the [System Architecture & Mathematical Model](/docs/whitepaper/system-architecture) section of the whitepaper, specifically section 4.1 on Compute Unit Definition.
 {% endhint %}

 ## What is a Compute Unit?